afane/afane.github.io/_pages/about.md

 Recent News
 ------
 Aug.
-2024: Our paper "Analyzing and Optimizing the Distribution of Blood Lead Level Testing for Children in New York City: A Data-Driven Approach" was accepted for publication by [The Journal of Urban Health](https://link.springer.com/journal/11524).
+2024: Our paper on Analyzing and Optimizing the Distribution of Blood Lead Level Testing for Children in New York City was accepted for publication by [Journal of Urban Health](https://link.springer.com/journal/11524).

 May.
 2024: Our paper on Imbalanced Datasets was accepted for Oral Presentation at [KES2024](http://kes2024.kesinternational.org).